SDU-Semester-Project-2/Heatington/docs/Heatington/Controllers/CsvController.md

-# `CsvDataSource` Class
+# `CsvController` Class

 ## Overview

-The `CsvDataSource` class provides a concrete implementation of the `IDataSource` interface specific to data in CSV format, allowing for the reading of such data within the Heatington application.
+The `CsvController` class provides a concrete implementation of the `IDataSource` interface specific to data in CSV format, allowing for the reading of such data within the Heatington application.

 ## Methods